Professor & Director of Graduate Studies

 Office: CIS 3046

-Dr. Berry’s research and teaching adopts a cultural approach to the study of relational communication, primarily the ways social interactions and relationships inform identity (self-understanding and the constitution of subjectivity).
-He investigates these issues by using critically-oriented and interpretive orientations/methods, including phenomenology, ethnography, autoethnography, personal narrative, and ethnomethodology.
+Dr. Berry’s research and teaching uses a cultural approach to the study of relational communication, and primarily focuses on issues concerning identity and the relational and performative co-constitution of subjectivity.
+He uses critically-oriented and interpretive research methodologies and orientations, including autoethnography, ethnography, ethnomethodology, personal narrative and narrative analysis, and queer theory.
+Assumptions and practices of hermeneutic phenomenology underlie all of his work, as does a commitment to issues of inclusivity and social justice.
 Vulnerable populations and “taboo” topics are of particular interest.
-Much of Dr. Berry’s recent research has focused on three applied communication contexts: (1) bullying, (2) LGBTQ cultures, and (3) reflexivity in auto/ethnography and personal narrative.
+Much of Dr. Berry’s recent research has investigated three applied communication contexts: (1) bullying, (2) LGBTQ cultures, and (3) reflexivity and related research practices inherent to autoethnography.